Vohemar to Sambava by bike

 The traffic is minimal during the rainy season from December to June and only a few crowded taxi-brousses and freight-trucks pass throughout the day, making it relatively safe for the odd reptile to cross the road.

-Alternatively, for those who prefer to split the journey into three parts, divert to Bobangira Park over half-way to Ampanefena and camp for a night on an empty beach under the stars.
+Alternatively, for those who prefer to split the journey into three parts, divert to Bobangira Park over half-way to Ampanefena and camp for a night on an empty beach below the stars.
 This will add another 34 kilometres along a dirt-road partly through forest to reach the coast and back to the main road again.

-Mazava is an unknown village four kilometres south of Ampanefena and halfway between Vohemar and Sambava.
-As of 2020, none of the four hotels in Ampanefena offers particularly good value accommodation and so the best option is a stay at Maison Zaza in Mazava where vanilla farmers Mr and Mrs Zaza rent out five bungalows on their property, two of which have a panoramic view of the surrounding landscapes.
+Mazava is an unknown village four kilometres south of Ampanefena halfway between Vohemar and Sambava.
+As of 2021, none of the four hotels in Ampanefena offers particularly good value accommodation and so the best option is a stay at Maison Zaza in Mazava where vanilla farmers Mr and Mrs Zaza rent out five bungalows on their property, two of which have a panoramic view of the surrounding landscapes.

 The stretch after Mazava starts off with a couple of uphills and rewarding downhills with especially beautiful mountains until Antsirabe-Nord.